k123abc/mobility-analysis/README.md

 # mobility-analysis
-This repository addresses public transportation mobility analysis as discussed in my PhD Thesis titled as: "Popular Content Distribution in Public Transportation Using Artificial Intelligence Techniques"
+This repository addresses public transportation mobility analysis as discussed in Chapter 4 of my PhD Thesis which can be cited as:
+Kais Suleiman, "Popular Content Distribution in Public Transportation Using Artificial Intelligence Techniques.", Ph.D. thesis, University of Waterloo, Ontario, Canada, 2019.